tryoxiss/11ty-test/src/specs/bonfire/recent.md

     - `i32` equals `2,147,483,647`
     - `i64` equals approximately `1.844674407×10¹⁹`
 - Let `YAML`, or `Object` represent one YAML file (or "file" part of a stream), and any nested objects.
 Let this not exceed the maximum status characters of an i16.
 I validated my YAML with [This YAML validator](https://yamlchecker.com/)
-- Let `packet` represent one JSON Object sent between a client-server, or server-server relationship.
+- Let `packet` represent one YAML Object sent between a client-server, or server-server relationship.
 - Let `snake_case` and `snake case` mean the naming scheme where multiple words are written in all lowercase and are seperated with underscores.
 - ~~Let `CID` and mean any valid ID from the the [clean ID system](/specs/cid/recent/).~~
 - Let `GUID` and `UUID` represent a [Universally Unique Identifier](https://en.wikipedia.org/wiki/Universally_unique_identifier).